Check My Driving Licence Points: View Status And Points

 Is There A DVLA Licence Check App?

-No official standalone DVLA app currently replaces the GOV.UK browser-based licence check service.
+No official standalone DVLA app currently replaces the GOV.UK browser based service.
+You can safely access your record through mobile browsers, tablets, or desktop computers.

 Can I Check Online If I Have A Speeding Ticket?

-The process often follows this sequence:
+The standard sequence follows this timeline:

-- Notice of Intended Prosecution issued
+- Notice of Intended Prosecution issued within fourteen days

-- Driver confirms identity
+- Driver confirms identity and address

-- DVLA updates endorsement record
+- DVLA endorsement update

 Penalty Points Endorsements